 - Impact on existing GP practices in area.
 There is sufficient capacity to manage increased growth.
-Bushby Branch of the Billesdon Surgery is indicated as having capacity to provide additional services and accommodate anticipated growth.
-However, s106 contributions would be sought towards the provision of additional equipment required to support growth; - Capacity of primary schools, 11-16 and post 16 educational establishments.
+Bushby Practice is indicated as having capacity to provide additional services and accommodate anticipated growth.
+However, S106 contributions would be sought towards the provision of additional equipment required to support growth; - Capacity of primary schools, 11-16 and post 16 educational establishments.
 No capacity to meet growth.
-S106 contributions towards primary school extensions and other school extensions (11-16 and post 16) would be sought; - Shortfall in types of open space.
+S106 contributions towards primary school extensions and other school extensions would be sought; - Shortfall in types of open space.
 Appropriate S106 contributions would be sought where a shortfall in certain types of open space is identified.